-This type of Paywall is often used by businesses offering free and paid versions of their product.
+Businesses often use this type of Paywall by offering free and paid product versions.

 For example, a company might offer a free basic version of its software with additional features available for purchase.

-Freemium paywalls can effectively generate revenue, but they can also create concerns about customer willingness to pay for premium content.
+Freemium paywalls can effectively generate revenue but also create concerns about customer willingness to pay for premium content.